AmberMartinUF/Updated_Script/README.md

 **Find errors in the code (syntax, logic or otherwise) and suggest fixes**

-The first script had poor documentation/logic and had some typos.
+The first script had poor documentation/logic and had some typos - technically wasn't a script because I originally uploaded an IPYNB file.
 Most importantly, the script did not include actual Python functions.
 I updated the script to actually include functions.
 I also limited the documentation to what the code does and removed anything that would otherwise be explained in the README.